BrandonFromKansas/reading-notes/code-201/reading05-html-css-images-color-text.md

 #### 5. What image type would you use to display a screenshot on your website and why?
 - PNG because it has a more precise reproduction of the source images.
-- Even though WebP/AVIF provide better compression and reproduction but their browswer support is more limited at this time.
+- Even though WebP/AVIF provide better compression and reproduction but their browser support is more limited at this time.

 ## Learn CSS